ironmansoftware/universal-dashboard/docs/contributing.md

 .\build.ps1 -Configuration Release
 ```

 When building the module, PlatyPS is used to generate the MAML help files from markdown.
 This is a time consuming process due to performance issues with the PlatyPS module.
-You can avoid building the hep with the `-NoHelp` switch.
+You can avoid building the hep with the `-Minimal` switch.

 ```
-.\build.ps1 -NoHelp
+.\build.ps1 -Minimal
 ```

 The output from the build will be staged into the `.\src\output`.